LOS ANGELES — A newly unveiled report from a private commission revealed details regarding the dangers of the city on Wednesday, January 8.

 When it to came to traffic, the report noted that a study from the Southern California Association of Governments claimed that if an estimated $500 billion were to be spent on transportation projects and traffic improvements, residents would only see a savings of three minutes on the various roads and highways in the city.

-School District also saw distressing numbers in the form of the second highest dropout rate in the state of about 66.1 percent.
+The Los Angeles Unified School District also saw distressing numbers in the form of the second highest dropout rate in the state of about 66.1 percent.
 In elementary schools, 75 percent of fourth graders were not proficient in reading, while less than one in three students were shown to be unprepared for the proper course requirements to gain admittance into either the California State University or UC school systems.
-In the report, the Managing Economist for the Milliken Institute and Director of its California Center Kevin Klowden said, “Demand for college-educated workers will outstrip the supply in
+In the report, the Managing Economist for the Milliken Institute and Director of its California Center Kevin Klowden said, “Demand for college-educated workers will outstrip the supply in California by 2020.”

 Job growth was only seen in the Accommodation and Lodging, Education, Food and Healthcare services sectors.
 Other industries like Aerospace Production, Air Transportation, Motion Picture and Video Industries and the Retail sector all saw significant losses.
 The report claims that the relocation of the headquarters and manufacturing facilities of these industries contributed to those job losses.